aer0usa/aer0usa.github.io/sliderules.md

 ![CTCS-552](./images/Concise-CTCS-552.jpg)

-This was in a box of stuff Dad said I could have if I was interested.
+This was in a box of stuff Dad said I could have if I was interested when I was a kid.
 There were also some James Bond novels and a little pocket tool set.

 I thought the design of the scales was interesting, with the neat numbers and ticks, and the index indicators on C and D.